bichenkk/ethstore/README.md

 * store owners can edit their product
 * administrator can disable products
 * users have the correct identities
+* the emergency stop stops purchases and withdrawals
+* only administrator can stop the contract

 ## Library used